-The IGB enjoys the total support of the Greek and Bulgarian Governments and have characterized it a project of national importance and public interest.
-(Greece: Law 4001/2011, Article 176, Bulgaria: Bulgarian Cabinet Decision No 452 of 07.06.2012), while it is included in Greece’s list of fast track projects to ensure its swift realization.
-Also strongly endorsed on a European level, the IGB is labelled as a Project of Common Interest, (PCI), and is included in the list of priority infrastructure projects of Central and South Eastern Europe Gas Connectivity (CESEC).
+The IGB enjoys the total support of the Greek and Bulgarian Governments and for both countries it is a project of national importance and public interest (Greece: Law 4001/2011, Article 176, Bulgaria: Bulgarian Cabinet Decision No 452 of 07.06.2012).
+In order to ensure its swift realization Greece has included the IGB in its national list of fast track projects.
+Endorsed by the EU, the IGB is a Project of Common Interest (PCI) and a priority project of the Central and South Eastern Europe Gas Connectivity Initiative (CESEC).

-The EastMed strengthens the EU’s energy security goals by creating diversification of routes and sources and is complementary with other export options developing the East Mediterranean Corridor.
+The success of the Pre-FEED has allowed IGI Poseidon to proceed to the next development stage that includes a detailed design (FEED), detailed marine survey activities (DMS) and all the engineering details for project implementation, as well as the permitting activities.
+The EastMed strengthens the EU’s energy security goals by enhancing diversification of routes and sources and is complementary with other export options developing the East Mediterranean Corridor.

-The Poseidon pipeline has been included in the European Union Projects of Common Interest list (PCI list) and benefits from the fast track procedures provided by the EU Regulation 347 of December 2013.
+The offshore section of Poseidon pipeline is already included in the European Union Projects of Common Interest list (PCI list) and benefits from the fast track procedures provided by the EU Regulation 347 of December 2013.
 Various studies have been co-financed by the TEN-E and the European Energy Program for Recovery (EEPR) funds.

 Other International Activities

-DEPA is constantly engaged in discussions and cooperates with producers of natural gas, as well as of other innovative forms of gas, with a view to ensuring the continuous, sustainable and competitive energy supply of the Greek and regional markets.
+DEPA is continually engaged in dialogue, exploring further avenues of cooperation with producers of natural gas, as well as of other innovative forms of gas, with a view to ensuring uninterrupted, sustainable and competitive energy supply for the Greek and regional markets.